-Why is the town an enclave of France
+Why is the town an enclave in France?

-Llívia was an important Roman settlement and was also the ancient capital of Cerdanya up until the early Middle Ages.
+Llívia was the ancient capital of Cerdanya until the early Middle Ages.
 In 1659, after years of war, the Treaty of the Pyrenees, signed between Louis XIV of France and Philip IV of Spain, ceded the comarques of Roussillon, Conflent, Capcir, Vallespir, and northern Cerdanya (“Cerdagne”) to the French kingdom.
-According to the treaty, only villages should be ceded to France.
-Being considered a city and not a village due to its status as the ancient capital of Cerdanya, Llívia did not become part of the French kingdom.
+According to the treaty, only villages should belong to France.
+Therefore, as the historic capital of Cerdanya, Llívia remained part of Spain since the treaty unintentionally excluded Llívia.

 The pros and cons of being an enclave

-Being a landlocked city, Llívia had several disputes with France.
-One lasted 40 years long was the water dispute.
-Llivia’s water sources were problematic.
-The French got the water before Llívia and they didn’t send it up the hill always.
-Sometimes the French cut the water off.
-The water disputes raised periodically when water supplies dried up.
-In 1973, there was an agreement to allow the town to connect to a third source, and was ready to be signed.
-But due to the bureaucracy of Madrid, the issue was settled 49 years later.
+Being a landlocked town, Llívia had several disputes with France, particularly transport and water.
+Its water supply was problematic.
+The French got the water before Llívia, and they didn’t send it up the hill always.
+Sometimes, the French even cut the water source off.
+In 1973, both countries made an agreement that allowed Llívia to connect to the third water source.
+But due to the bureaucracy of Madrid, both neighbors settled the water issue 49 years later.

-Another dispute for example, was about the right of the road.
+The transport dispute was about the use of the road.
 Llivia is linked to the nearest town in Spain, Puigcerdá, by the N-154.
-But back in the 1980s, the French put up a stop sign at the edge of the town.
-Now the road is considered neutral and is administered in turn by France and by Spain, with a rotation of 6 months each.
-But you need to be aware of the change of the speed limit.
+But back in the 1980s, the French put up a stop sign at the border.
+Then Llívians stole the stop sign away.
+The actions were ongoing and led to the main dispute as well.
+Now the road is administered in turn by France and by Spain, with a rotation of six months each.
+You need to be aware of the change in the speed limit between the two countries.

 Nevertheless, Llívia had enjoyed one economic advantage.
-Before the Euro time, Spanish used pesetas and France used Francs.
-French liked to buy things in Llívia because things were cheap there.
-Now both countries are in the Euro zone, the advantage is getting minimized over the years.
+Before the Euro time, the Spanish used pesetas, and France used Francs.
+French liked to buy things there because of the low prices.
+Now both countries are in the Eurozone, and the advantage is getting minimized over the years.

-At the beginning of the 17th century it was run by family Esteva, who had run it for seven generations until 1926, it was closed by the last pharmacist.
-In 1965, Diputació de Girona bought it and then donated to the town on the condition the contents remain in the town.
+At the beginning of the 17th century, the Pharmacy was run by the family Esteva.
+The Esteva had operated the Pharmacy for seven generations until 1926 the last pharmacist closed the business.
+In 1965, Diputació de Girona bought the Pharmacy and donated it to the town.

-The pharmacy has a large display of albarelli, a type of ceramic jar used in pharmacies, as well as antique drugs, and one of the most important collections of prescription books in Europe.
+The pharmacy has a large display of albarelli, a type of ceramic jar used in pharmacies, as well as antique drugs, and valuable collections of prescription books in Europe.

-One of its most known cultural events is the Music Festival which is held since 1982.
-The events take place offers the in the Church of Our Lady of the Angels (Nostra Senyora dels Àngels).
+One of its most known cultural events is the Music Festival.
+The event holds in the Church of Our Lady of the Angels (Nostra Senyora dels Àngels).

 Where to stay

-Hotels in Hotel Bernat de So provides comfortable 3-star accommodation in Llivia.
-It also offers a safe, ski equipment hire and an outdoor pool.
-Rooms have a modern décor, air-conditioning and a telephone.
-They are also fitted with heating, a hair dryer and a shower.
+- Hotels in Hotel Bernat de So provides comfortable 3-star accommodation in Llivia.
+It also offers ski equipment hire and an outdoor pool.

-Hotels in Mas Meya is 7 km away from the ski lift.
-France’s border is just 550 m from Mas Meya, and Puigcerda Town Centre is 2 minutes’ drive away, where you will find a range of shops and restaurants.
+- Hotels in Mas Meya is 7 km away from the ski lift.
+France’s border is just 550 m from the hotel, and Puigcerda town centre is 2 minutes of driving.
 Cerdanya Golf Club is 4.5 km away.